Review: A Leopard Tamed by Eleanor Vandevort

 Theodicy is also an important theme in the book.
 The Nuer, as with modern Americans, wrestled with their image of God in light of suffering.
 It’s common, even across very different cultures, to believe that bad things happen because God is angry or that good things happen because we’ve earned God’s favor.
 Van and Kuac wrestled with the lack of success in their work, the death of Kuac’s first child, and other tragedies in the lives of the tribe.
 How was it that God is good when expected deliverance didn’t happen?

 Van found some solace in science in a way the Nuer could not.
 She knew the reason a doctor could not save someone was not because God was angry but because a blood transfusion was necessary and supplies were low.
 Not everything that happens is because God is making it happen.
 Van also kept turning back to spiritual realities.
 Despite the decay of the body and the hardships of life, the physical realm is not all there is.
 God can give us spiritual peace amid the storm.
 And someday all will be well.
-Van said that “is what keeps me anchored to hope.
+Van said this truth “is what keeps me anchored to hope.
 Not hope that everything will be all right, but hope that all will be made right someday” (133).

 Expulsion from the Sudan